MMO USAPA Sanctioning

 - Free listing and flyer attachment on the USAPA tournament calendar

-- IFP rules apply, approved playing formats and matches officiated by referees
+- USAPA/IFP rules apply, approved playing formats and matches officiated by referees

 - referee all specified matches